contactlab/contacthub-sdk-nodejs/README.md

 Adds a new `Education` object to an existing `Customer`.

-Returns a `Promise` that resolves to a `Customer` object containing the updated version of the `Customer`.
+Returns a `Promise` that resolves to a `Customer` object, which contains the updated version of the `Customer`.

 ```js